3vmartinet/fluf/README.md

 #### `String` extensions:
 - `toParagraph()`: map to `dart:ui` `Paragraph`
 - `async color()`: compute average color (for emojis)
+- `sizeOfStyle(TextStyle?)`: compute size spanned by this string with given style

 #### `TextStyle` extensions:
 - `bold()`: copy of this TextStlye with bold font weight